 Trail Running Shoes: Salomon XA Pro 3D

 My style of travel — lots of hiking, exploring, and city strolling — calls for a durable and versatile set of shoes.
-To meet all of these needs, I chose the Salomon XA Pro 3D CS WPs.
-These lightweight and waterproof trail runners can handle backcountry, sidewalks and everything in between.
+To meet all of these needs, I chose the Salomon XA Pro 3Ds.
+These lightweight trail runners can handle backcountry, sidewalks, and everything in between.

 Baseball Hat: Zpacks Classic Trucker